 |APR range||9.95% to 35.99%||16.05% to 35.99%||5.99% to 28.99%||6.99% to 18.24%|

 |Minimum credit score||580||No minimum||660 FICO Score 9, 580 VantageScore 4.0||650|

 |Time to funding||1-2 business days||Same day||Varies||Varies|

 After you choose a repayment option, you’ll be shown the details, including the total amount of the loan, what Avant is subtracting as an origination fee and how much will be deposited into your account.

 The last steps are to electronically sign for your loan and provide your bank information for the deposit.
 You can opt for automatic monthly debits or remotely created checks.

-Before finalizing your loan, Avant will do a “hard” credit check, which can adversely impact your credit score.
+Before finalizing your loan, Avant will do a hard credit check, which can lower your credit score.

 What to do if you’re turned down